 One FITS extension is produced for every "active" CCD and each extension has one or more rows.
 A CCD is defined to be active if the CCD is included in the "PBK" extension of the parameter block file.
-Typically, the first row in each extension indicates that the entire CCD is enabled (see Table 1) or disabled (see Table 2).
+One row in each extension indicates that the entire CCD is disabled (see Table 2).
 Additional rows are included as necessary.